omnius45467/itunes-search-skill/README.md

 3. Choose to skip the "Select blueprint" phase
 4. Give your function a name and description.
 5. Set the role and create your function.
-6. Using the `gulp` command upload the zip file from the newly created `dist` directory.
+6. Using the `grunt lambda_package` command upload the zip file from the newly created `dist` directory.